Get started with Score

 score-compose init --no-sample

 The init command will create the .score-compose directory with the default resource provisioners available.
-You can learn more about the resource provisioners available by running this command:

 4. score-compose generate